about Volvo Club of America TEXAS, click here.

 still learning about these cars.

 You'll notice that my 245 began to move away from the original stock 240 wagon look.
 I made a few cosmetic and functional adjustments.
 As it progressed, I found it important to work on the aesthetics as well as the performance.
 The first major step was the elimination of the old original wagon roof rack, which was done by a body shop (all holes welded shut and the roof repainted to match).
 Pretty early on I exchanged the original "coffin" hood for a flat hood and matching flat grill, both of which came from a junked ’83 242 Turbo SE “flathood” I stumbled across in a salvage yard one day.
 The "SE Flathood," which was known for this flatter nose, was a special edition 242 Turbo built in 1983 for North America.
 Volvo built 500 of them to satisfy the FISA requirements for factory homologation for European Touring Car Group A racing, the most notable being the European Touring Car Championship (ETCC).
 More info on Volvo's Group A racing effort with the 240 Turbo can be found here at Volvo 240 Group A Racing.
 I prefer the look of this sleeker nose over the original North American import pointed hood.
 And of course, the headlights were eventually changed to the European (E-Code) lamps.
 They work so much nicer than the original US DOT approved lights found on all USA import Volvos back then.

 In 1998 the internet supplied the connections which helped me import the Bross body kit from Sweden, originally obtained from Hallsjo Styling of Sweden.
 It's no longer available from them and it became impossible to find for a few years.
-Now there is a company in Europe who currently advertises this kit and others for Volvos at http://www.stylingkompaniet.com/.
-This site has an English page too, however I have been told by customers they refuse to ship outside of Sweden.
+It was then offered by other companies in Europe, however they have vanished.

 1999 I was dissatisfied with